RAF Finningley: Second World War

-Nos.
-7 and 102 RAF Squadrons moved in during August 1936 from RAF Worthy Down with Handley Page Heyfords; this was earlier than the official opening date given in station records (3 September).
+The station opened officially on 30 July 1936, however, Nos.
+7 and 102 RAF Squadrons did not move in until September 1936 from RAF Worthy Down with Handley Page Heyfords.
 During the next year, No. 7 Squadron split into No. 76 and No. 102 similarly divided to produce No. 77 the latter two soon being moved south to RAF Honington.
 No. 7 Squadron converted to Whitleys in March and April 1938 while No. 76 continued to operate Wellesleys, the type it had been formed to fly.
 By the end of that year No. 5 Group completed its acquisition of No. 3 Group stations north of the Wash and, under its control, Finningley squadrons started conversion to the Handley Page Hampden, with Avro Ansons to fill out strength until more of this new type were available from production.

 The need to establish units devoted to training crews on the new bomber types resulted in the setting up of so-called pool squadrons during the summer of 1939.
 A revision of this arrangement brought the designated pool squadrons into operational training units and, shortly after war was declared, both the Finningley squadrons moved to RAF Upper Heyford to form one of these organisations.

 Finningley was to continue in a training role for No. 106 Squadron, which brought its Hampdens from RAF Cottesmore in October.
 Also classed as a reserve squadron, No. 106 continued the operational training role for No. 5 Group that the previous occupants had started to provide.
+The squadron also brought a flight of three Fairey battles which were used for target towing at the gunnery range at Skipsea on the Yorkshire coast.

 During early 1940, Fairey Battles of 98 Squadron were moved to RAF Finningley from RAF Scampton.
+In June of the same year, No. 12 Squadron, also flying Fairey Battles, came to Finningley to re-arm and re-coup after suffering losses in conflict with the advancing German forces over France in May 1940.
+The squadron moved on to RAF Binbrook in July 1940.

 By August 1940 the critical war situation caused No. 106 to be placed on operational call.
 Most of its early sorties were to drop mines in the approaches to French Channel ports thought to be harbouring invasion barges.
 There was still need for a final polish for new Hampden crews and in February 1941 No. 106 left its 'C' Flight at Finningley to continue with this task while the rest of the squadron moved to RAF Coningsby for full offensive operations.
 While flying from Finningley, six Hampdens had failed to return.
 In March the former No. 106 "C" Flight metamorphosised into No. 25 OTU, initially continuing to train with Hampdens and Ansons.
 A few Manchesters arrived in the spring of 1941, and the unit was later bolstered with Wellingtons.